NDDV/NDDV/README.md

 **My name is Nguyen Duy Duong Vu**

-- 👦 I’m a alumnus, study in Computer Science in college
+- 👦 I’m an alumnus, study in Computer Science in college
 - 🌱 I’m currently learning in AI and DA so my main skill is all basic with Data Analyst, Machine learning and Deep learning
 - 🤔 I’m not good at coding but on the way learning every new
 - 💨 I still learn new everyday.
 So hope in the future and i can meet up with awsome people who can help me on the way to be a good CSer